-- The development of the FY 2019 budget (Exhibits B & C) was done knowing there was a lot of uncertainty including the move and CHI money. - There is an \$837,000K difference from our previous projections, of which \$600K is restricted for the building. - This year (FY19) annual giving is down to date (Exhibit B line 11).
-This was anticipated because of the building fund, but we are still behind with our budget for FY19.
+- The development of the FY 2019 budget (Exhibits B & C) was done knowing there was a lot of uncertainty including the move to Alexandria and CHI income. - There is an \$837,000 difference in expenses from our previous projections, of which \$600K is projected costs for purchase of ASOR's new building and is restricted for the building. - This year (FY19) annual giving is down to date (Exhibit B line 11).
+This was anticipated because of the building fund, but we are still behind in our budget forecasts for FY19.
 (Forecasted \$85,000 and to date we are at about \$40,000, with three months left in the fiscal year.
 By way of comparison, last year we received \$167,000 by the end of the fiscal year).
-Annual giving is a big part of our operating budget, and now we need to focus on annual giving. - As explained above, \$100,000 from our unrestricted gain from FY2018 is being allocated to pay for one-time renovation and one-time staff transition expenses in FY2019. - Andy also noted that the actual renewal of State Dept grant in FY2019 brought in a smaller amount of indirect dollars than projected in the budget for FY19.
-This will have a negative impact on our bottom line for FY19. - The 2020 proposed budget includes \$400,000 for the building (Line 17) and money for building furniture and maintenance and conservative estimates for CHI money (lines 6 and7) - ASOR publications, subscriptions and membership and their implications for the budget were also discussed.
+Annual giving is a big part of our operating budget, and now we need to focus on annual giving. - As explained above, \$100,000 from our unrestricted gain from FY 2017 to FY2018 is being allocated to pay for one-time renovation and one-time staff transition expenses in FY2019. - Andy also noted that the actual renewal of State Dept grant in FY2019 brought in a smaller amount of indirect dollars than projected in the budget for FY19.
+This will have a negative impact on our bottom line for FY19. - The 2020 proposed budget includes \$400,000 in expenses for the building (Line 17) and money for building furniture and maintenance and conservative estimates for CHI income (lines 6 and7) - ASOR publications, subscriptions and membership and their implications for the budget were also discussed.
 On Jan 1, 2019 University of Chicago Press (UCP) assumed publication of ASOR journals.
 Our expenses (and our revenues) have decreased, but we maintained the membership subscriptions at 100%, and we are receiving JStor royalties.
-UCP now pays hosting fees on JStor (current scholarship is now available through the UC portal), but we are paying for back issues (available through universities). - Andy pointed out that 2020 expenses: (Line 8) is \$32,500 for publications, including Jstor, Friends of ASOR, etc., but only a small part of that is JStor. - Andy noted that UCP is exceeding his expectations.
+UCP now pays hosting fees on JStor (current scholarship is now available through the UC portal), but we are paying for back issues (available through universities). - Andy pointed out that 2020 expenses: (Line 8) is \$32,500 for Jstor, Friends of ASOR, etc., but only a small part of that is JStor. - Andy noted that UCP is exceeding his expectations.
 We are receiving \$120,000 minimum this calendar year (2019) for publications.
 All revenues from subscriptions that are part of ASOR membership benefits will come to ASOR directly.
-ASOR pays editor's stipends, copy editing support for BASOR, UCP pays for NEA and prepress work for all three, plus printing and mailing.
+ASOR pays editors' stipends, copy-editing support for BASOR, UCP pays for NEA and prepress work for all three journals, plus printing and mailing.
 Also UCP is absorbing costs for mailing journals, including international.
 This saves our international subscribers \$40 a year.